 In the "Duration" column, enter the time required to complete each task, as a number followed by "m" for minutes, "h" for hours, "d" for days, "w" for weeks or "mo" for months.
-Don't enter start and finish dates yet!

 If you are not sure about the duration, you can enter a "?" after the duration value to indicate an estimate.